 Foundation for Sustainable Development: Partners with more than 200 community-based organizations throughout Asia, Africa, and Latin America to support sustainable change.
 Its development model relies on active community participation to mobilize lasting solutions.
 While respecting local value systems, FSD partners with local leaders to build networks and collaborate on community-driven approaches to development issues.

-Community Matters in Maine Fellowship Program (Sponsored by the McKeen Center): Provides students the opportunity to work and serve in the local community through a placement in a specific organization to address community issues while strengthening campus-community partnerships.
+Maine Community Fellowships (Sponsored by the McKeen Center): Provides students the opportunity to work and serve in the local community through a placement in a specific organization to address community issues while strengthening campus-community partnerships.
 Meant to capitalize on students’ interests, the fellowships allow allows students to explore work in the public sector while developing an understanding of issues at the local level – what they are and how to solve problems related to these issues by working with a broad spectrum of community leaders.
 The ten-week fellowship includes a $4,000 stipend, and fellows are eligible for on-campus housing.

 Big Brothers Big Sisters: The oldest and largest youth mentoring organization in the United States; their mission is to help children from 6-18 reach their potential through professionally supported, one-to-one relationships with mentors.